Español

 Being overweight or obese can increase the risk of cancers of the gallbladder and bile ducts.
 This could be because obesity increases the risk of gallstones and bile duct stones, as well as the risk of non-alcoholic fatty liver disease.
 But there may be other ways that being overweight can lead to bile duct cancers, such as changes in certain hormones.

-A radioactive substance called Thorotrast (thorium dioxide) was used as a contrast agent for x-rays until the 1950s.
-It was found to increase the risk for bile duct cancer, as well as some types of liver cancer, and is no longer used.
+A radioactive substance called Thorotrast (thorium dioxide) was used as a contrast agent for x-rays until the 1950s, when its production and use was banned.
+It was found to increase the risk for bile duct cancer, as well as other types of liver cancer.

 People who drink alcohol are more likely to get intrahepatic bile duct cancer.
 The risk is higher in those who have liver problems from drinking alcohol.

-Studies have found other factors that might increase the risk of bile duct cancer, but the links are not as clear.
-These include:
+Studies have found other factors may also increase the risk of bile duct cancer.
+But for these factors, the link to bile duct cancer risk is not as clear.

 Abou-Alfa GK, Jarnagin W, Lowery M, D’Angelica M, Brown K, Ludwig E, Covey A, Kemeny N, Goodman KA, Shia J, O’Reilly EM.
 Liver and bile duct cancer.
 In: Neiderhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, PA.
 Elsevier; 2014:1373-1395.